PacificBiosciences/PacBioFileFormats/DataSet.rst

          ...
     </AlignmentSet>

-2.3 I/O trade-offs using DataSets
+I/O trade-offs using DataSets
 ---------------------------------
 The DataSet model defers I/O operations by replacing up-front file merges with downstream I/O operations that hit many different files.
 This allows consumers to avoid explicit creation of files on disk and the resulting redundant storage and costly write operations.
-For many uses this many-file approach will be better than explicitly creating the file on disk, but in some cases it may be desirable to incur the cost of accessing and filtering multiple files once (e.g. to reduce disk seeks for highly fragmented DataSets).
+For many uses this many-file approach is preferred to explicitly creating the file on disk, but in some cases it may be desirable to incur the cost of accessing and filtering multiple files once (e.g. to reduce disk seeks for highly fragmented DataSets).
 Determining when the costs outweigh the benefits will